I help take all the guesswork out of home exercise

 Do Muscle Max once (or twice) a week (add cardio the other days), avoid donuts, and every inch of your body will be a chiseled masterpiece in no time. *Sometimes avoiding donuts is the hardest step…*

 Cathe Friedrich looks incredible in this workout.
 Like a sculpted machine.
-Not her best hairstyle, though.
+It’s awesome.

 If you use one of my links to purchase something it helps support my business.
 Thank you!
 (No hard feelings if you don’t.)
 You can get more information about that here.